Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 # Preparation and Necessary Software

-While the term “encoding” originally just referred to the opposite of decoding—that is, compressing raw video with a video codec—the term has a broader meaning in the context of fansubbing.
-Here, “encoding” includes the entire process from receiving the source video until the final release.
+While the term "encoding" originally just referred to the opposite of decoding—that is, compressing raw video with a video codec—the term has a broader meaning in the context of fansubbing.
+Here, "encoding" includes the entire process from receiving the source video until the final release.
 Usual steps are processing or filtering of the original video to remove defects, compressing the video in a way that does not